 AAG is the top solution to integrate IBM i systems into any Nagios monitoring configuration.
-With new additions being developed constantly and added to our current 100+ check commands, AAG provides an exceptional number of data points to monitor and track your IBM i systems.
+With new additions being developed constantly and added to our current 155+ check commands, AAG provides an exceptional number of data points to monitor and track your IBM i systems.

 High Availability software is only part of the solution in today’s distributed solutions, ensuring the system is always available requires notification of any system events that could impede application processing or lead to a system loss.
 This is not only pertinent for the production system but also for the recovery system, we have seen a number of occasions where an unmonitored recovery system has been offline for a significant period of time due to a lack of monitoring.
 Nagios is a well-known player in the Enterprise Monitoring Solution market but has very little IBM i integration, even with the community plugins provided.
 At Shield Advanced Solutions we looked initially at the available plugins provided by community members and IBM to add monitoring of the IBM i to Nagios but soon decided that an alternative approach would be required, this resulted in a new agent for the IBM i and a new plugin for Nagios.
 AAG is the Nagios plugin that allows system stats to be collected from the IBM i and reported back to Nagios, while NG4i is the IBM i responder application that provides the data back to AAG.
 NG4i is provided as an IBM LPP.
 Configuration is very simple using the panel groups provided, this means an IBM i instance can be installed and running in minutes.
+Since V2R0-100323 AAG now supports the ability to monitor the HMC.
+Shield provides HMC specific check_commands and handles communication between your Nagios enviroment and the HMC, in a similar manner to how AAG monitors your IBM i.

 AAG is able to run on many different Linux platforms.
 We have had great success using a credit card sized Linux board called Raspberry Pi.
 Shield is able to provide a plug and play solution for your monitoring by shipping a pre-configured and assembled RPi that is matched to your infastructure.
 There is no need to question the relyability/longevity of micro-SD cards as all RPis provided by Shield will be converted to support NVMe drives.
 Due to the current chip shortage around the world, Raspberry Pis are in short supply.
 Contact us today to check availability.